10th Annual Mayo Clinic Esophageal Diseases Course 2022 - LIVESTREAM

 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 16.00 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this other activity (live and livestream) for a maximum of 15.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Board of Certification for Gastroenterology Nurses

-According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), the approved hours earned in this activity are considered GI Specific for the purpose of recertification by contact hours through the ABCGN.
+According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), the approved 15.00 hour(s) in this activity are considered GI Specific for the purpose of recertification by contact hours through the ABCGN.
+(ABCGN tracking number: ABCGN22_099)

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 16.00 medical knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 15.00 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Participation information will be shared with ABIM through PARS.